 © Denzil Green

-Chemically, Baking Soda is the “base” (or alkaline) and another dry substance such as Cream of Tartar is the “acid.”
 When moistened, the two will go “into solution” and react with each other, producing bubbles of carbon dioxide.
-Unlike Baking Soda, Baking Powder does not require a liquid acid (such as sour milk) to react with because the acid is already in it.
+Unlike baking soda, baking powder does not require a liquid acid (such as sour milk) to react with because the acid is already in it.
 This gives cooks more freedom of choice over the liquids they want to use.

-The third ingredient, the filler, helps keep the Baking Powder dry, so that it remains free-flowing and so that the base and acid don’t get moist and interact in the container.
+The third ingredient, the filler, helps keep the baking powder dry, so that it remains free-flowing and so that the base and acid do not get moist and interact in the container.
 The filler also provides a bit of bulk to make the powder easier to measure.
 Cornstarch is the most common filler.
 It will be listed as the major ingredient.

-There are actually 6 different types of Baking Powder.
+There are actually six different types of baking powder.

 Tartrate Baking Powders

 This class of baking powders uses cream of tartar and tartaric acid as the dry acid in them, which react quickly when a liquid is added.
 Baked goods made with this type of baking powder must be cooked quickly before the carbon dioxide has a chance to escape or the baked goods will go flat.

 For the dry acid, this class of baking powders uses calcium phosphate or disodium pyrophosphate.
 They react with liquid a little more slowly than tartrate.

 Sodium aluminum sulfate (SAS) baking powders use sodium aluminum sulfate as the dry acid.
 SAS reacts very slowly at room temperature, and doesn’t really get going until it is heated.
 This means that most of the gas bubble production gets saved for the oven.
 Too much SAS, however, can give a bitter taste.
 For this reason, SAS is often used is very small quantities to enhance a baking powder that uses one of the above dry acids.